Milo Sweetman: Biography

 Sweetman revived the old controversy as to whether the Archbishop of Armagh had primacy over the Archbishop of Dublin, a claim which successive Archbishops of Dublin had always denied.
 He and Thomas Minot, Archbishop of Dublin from 1363 to 1375, maintained the dispute with such vehemence that King Edward III intervened personally in 1365, urging the two men to live in friendship and proposing that they settle the matter as a similar controversy between the Archbishop of Canterbury and the Archbishop of York had been resolved i.e. by each bearing his crozier in the other's presence.
 Sweetman replied at length insisting on the claim of Armagh to primacy and pointing out that Minot had failed to attend a meeting which had been convened to discuss the matter.
 This letter clearly had an effect, since Minot was summoned before the Privy Council of Ireland to answer a charge of contempt of Parliament in failing to attend the meeting.
 Having thus asserted his authority, Sweetman was content to let the matter lapse, and no further action was taken against Minot.
 The controversy remained dormant for some decades, but flared up again in the fifteenth century.

 Sweetman was present at the Irish Parliament of 1367 which passed the Statutes of Kilkenny.
 In 1374 he defeated an attempt by the Lord Deputy of Ireland, Sir William de Windsor, to dispense with the Irish Parliament by ordering the clergy and laity of the Pale to attend the English Parliament.
-Sweetman argued that they had no such obligation, and that while out of deference to the King they would answer the summons they would not vote any taxation.
+Sweetman argued that they had no such obligation, and that while out of deference to the King, they would answer the summons they would not vote any taxes.
 Since this deprived the exercise of any point, it was not repeated.